Outcome

 Trust Score metrics

 At the top of the page, your Trust Score appears as a percentage ring.
-The score reflects how many of your KPIs have complete lineage graphs attached, so every headline number on your dashboard can be traced back to a source.
+The score reflects how complete your lineage coverage is across all artifact surfaces — KPIs, visualizations, and reports — so every headline number, chart, and briefing on your dashboard can be traced back to a source.

 Three supporting gauges break down the score further.
-Provenance Coverage shows the share of datasets with an Aegis cryptographic proof attached.
+Lineage Coverage shows the share of artifacts with a complete provenance chain, aggregated across KPIs, visualizations, and reports.
+Every artifact’s lineage is represented the same way — sources, transformations, and the artifact they produced — and a small provenance indicator on each card shows the state at a glance: green for a complete chain (sources, transformation, and artifact all present), yellow for partial (source only, no transformation record), and red for missing.
 Ledger Integrity reports how many mutation events have been captured in the tamper-evident ledger.
 Actor Attribution shows the share of notifications and alerts that can be linked back to a named human or agent actor.

-If any of your KPIs are missing lineage, Delphi lists them in a KPI Lineage Gaps callout directly below the Trust Score.
+If any artifacts are missing lineage, Delphi lists them in a Lineage Gaps callout directly below the Trust Score — broken out by KPIs, visualizations, and reports.
 Each gap is a concrete next action.
 Fix the gaps and your score climbs.

 ISO 42001 control mapping